Lucroy's hit in 11th inning sends A's past Giants 4-3 | WHIZ News

 Oakland led early after taking advantage of a historically wild night by Giants ace Madison Bumgarner.

 The left-hander lasted four innings — his shortest stint in more than three years — and struggled with his command while issuing a career-high six walks.
-Four came in the fifth inning, two with the bases loaded.
+Four came in the fifth inning when Bumgarner failed to record an out, two with the bases loaded.

+“I lost the feel in the fifth,” he said.
+“Just couldn’t throw strikes.”

-It was the first time in his career that Bumgarner walked in two runs and it ended a streak of 89 games in which he had gone five innings or more, the longest active run in the majors.
+It was the first time in his career that Bumgarner walked in two runs and it ended a streak of 89 games in which he had gone five innings or more, which had been the longest active run in the majors.

 TRAINER’S ROOM